Diamond Harbour Women's University

 Diamond Harbour Women's University is a women's university in Diamond Harbour, West Bengal.
-Established in 2013, it is the state's first women's university which will impart education in humanities and basic sciences.
+Established in 2013, it is the state's first women's university which will provide an education in humanities and basic sciences.

 Organisation and Administration

 The Vice-chancellor of the Diamond Harbour Women's University is the chief executive officer of the university.
-Kajal De is the current Vice-chancellor of the university.
+Mita Bandhopadhyay is the current Vice-chancellor of the university.